code36u4r60/code36u4r60/README.md

 <!-- About me -->
 ## :bowtie: Hi, I'm Eduardo Queirós.
 Nice to meet you. 👋 :smile:

-I'm a graduate of Electrical and Computer Engineering and self-taught in web technologies.
+I have a degree in Electrical and Computer Engineering.
+In my extra academic learning, I seek to learn more about technologies focused on the web.

 I am currently completing training in Node.js and React at Rocketseat.

- Academically, the next steps:
+Academically, my short-term goal is to finish:
- - Master in Electrical Engineering
+- Master in Electrical and Computing Engineering, specialization in Telematics
- - Master in Computer Engineering and Computer and Web Technology, with a focus on Cyber Security and Data Science.
+- Master in Informatics Engineering and Web Technology.

-Professionally, my closest goal is to evolve as a web developer. <br>
+Professionally, my closest goal is to evolve as a web developer.

 In the future, I hope to be able to work on something that can combine web development with data science and cybersecurity.